 The Type 113 was a large stand-alone suitcase style 50 ohm delay line introduced in 1960 to augment sampling applications such as a Type 110 pulse generator and trigger, and a Type N sampling plug-in which does not have a built-in delay line.
 The Type 113 continued in production until 1973.

 The actual delay line, called “Spir-o-line”, was not manufactured by Tektronix.
-It was called Spir-o-line because the large center conductor (about the size of a pencil) was held inside the line with a spiral of polyethylene tubes (largely air).
-This image is of the 519 delay line which has a much smaller center conductor.
+It was called Spir-o-line because the large center conductor (about the size of a pencil) was held inside the line with four polyethylene tubes (largely air) as seen in this photo.
+Printed on the outside of the delay line is "Prodelin CAT.
+61-875 7/8 (50) Spir-O-line RG55/U TYPE CODE 94661".

 Spir-o-line came on very large spools as can be seen in this image.